 The privilege of going off campus during lunch is extended to juniors and seniors.
-Students with approved Off-Campus lunch forms sign out at the beginning of lunch with their College Counselor.
+Students with an approved Off-Campus lunch form, found on FACTS, will sign out at the beginning of lunch with their College Counselor.
 This privilege may be taken away for various reasons.
 Specific details of permission for and regulations governing off-campus lunch are distributed in the fall.
 There will be no off-campus lunch privileges during inclement weather or other times deemed necessary by the administration.
 Failure to check in and/or check out properly will result in disciplinary action.